FRAUD RESOURCE CENTER

 If you’re skeptical, scammers have another enticement — a free, no-risk trial offer.
 What have you got to lose?
 Money, and potentially a lot of it.
 You’ll probably be charged a nominal shipping fee, but that gives the fraudsters your credit card information.
 They may go ahead and bill you for the full price of the product, or enroll you in a long-term subscription costing hundreds of dollars a year, under terms that are undisclosed or buried deep in the fine print.

 These scams can hurt more than your bank account.
 Supplements, even those described as “natural,” may pose health risks.
 Some interact harmfully with particular medications or alter their effectiveness.
-Worse yet, in recent years regulators have discovered that hundreds of supplements are tainted with prescription drugs and other potentially dangerous chemicals.
+Worse yet, in recent years regulators have discovered hundreds of supplements tainted with prescription drugs, anabolic steroids and other potentially dangerous substances.

 - Promises that a product will treat or prevent diseases, especially if the claim is that it can cure a whole range of ailments at once.